kurotetsuka/make-ci/readme.md

-# make-ci :: Local CI with Make
+# make-ci :: Local CI for Make

 Use with `make-ci <target> <watch files>`, or by adding a corresponding `ci` definition to your makefile and running `make ci`.
 Every save (or other filesystem modification) of the watch files will trigger an execution of `make <target>`.
 To stop the process, just hit ctrl-c.